Ephesus Ruins, Türkiye – The Library of Celsus

 Izmir, Türkiye – local market

 Ephesus was originally an ancient port city.
-The city was once considered the most important Greek city and the most important trading center in the Mediterranean region and changed rulers multiple times.
+The city was once considered the most important Greek city and the most important trading centre in the Mediterranean region and changed rulers multiple times.
 It was first established in the 10th century BC.

 Ephesus, Türkiye – The local Parliament meeting place